rust-lang/book/src/ch05-00-structs.md

 ### Adding Useful Functionality with Derived Traits

 It’d be nice to be able to print out an instance of our `Rectangle` while we’re debugging our program and see the values for all its fields.
-Let’s try using the `println!` macro as we have been and see what happens:
+Listing 5-5 tries using the `println!` macro as we have been:

 <span class="filename">Filename: src/main.rs</span>